Section 54EC - Exemption on Capital Gains from Land or a Building

 When you sell a long-term capital asset (think land or property), you usually owe taxes on the gains.
 However, specific sections of the IT Act offer exemptions for capital gains when you reinvest those in designated bonds or assets.
 One popular option is Section 54EC , which allows taxpayers to reduce their tax liability on long-term capital gains under certain conditions.

-What is section 54EC?
+What is Section 54EC?

 Below are a few conditions that must be met: